AUXILO FINSERVE PRIVATE LIMITED (Auxilo/Company) believes in the

 RATE OF INTEREST AND GRADATION OF RISK

-A Board approved procedure shall be laid down for determining the interest rates, processing and other charges.
+A Board approved Interest rate policy (ANNEX II) laid down for determining the interest rates, processing and other charges shall be adhered to.

 The rate of interest applicable to customers would be based on Company’s Benchmark Lending Rate which in turn is dependent on factors such as cost of funds, margin, etc., plus a spread which is determined on the risk gradation of each application.
 The rate of interest would also differ depending on the category of customer.